 De Panne to Amsterdam

-Last day, I’m going to ride the length of the Belgium coastline, before taken the ferry at Breskens over to Vlissingen and jump on the train back to Amsterdam.
+Last day, I’m going to ride the length of the Belgium coastline, before taking the ferry at Breskens over to Vlissingen and jumping on the train back to Amsterdam.
 The ride to Breskens was 98 km.

 In Knokke-Heist I stopped, Knokke-Heist is bordering the Netherlands.
 It’s known for its beach and the Zwin Nature Park, an area of salt marshes and mudflats that shelters birds like storks and oystercatchers.
 On the edge of the Zwin is “Hospitality,” a bronze sculpture of a giant hare.

-End of my cycling trip, it was where it started.
-I had only a ferry ride over to Vlissingen on this sunny day, I went to a shop and got a few beers Heineken of course.
-To celebrate that I safely had made this trip, I had a few bumps here and there.
+To celebrate that I safely had made this trip, I had a few bruises here and there on my body.
 If you read the story you may wonder how my hand was, I still could not grip my handlebar, so from the accident, I basically cycled with one working hand for the breaks.
-It actually took a year before my hand was good again.
+Update: It actually took a year before my hand was good again.

 I was not going to cycle all the way to Amsterdam, I did not have that mental strength when I was so close to home.
 I took the easy way and jumped on the train to Amsterdam in Vlissingen.

-I’m home sound and safely after being away for a month, it was good to sleep in my own bed that night.
+I’m home sound and safely after being away for a month, it was good to sleep in my own bed again.